 3. Post-growth business (Veronica Devenin)

-Explore cases and approaches that highlight how businesses may transform and become more compatible with a postgrowth scenario.
+Explore cases and approaches that highlight how businesses may transform and become more compatible with a post-growth scenario.

 4. Strategies and organization for degrowth (Katya Chertkosvskaya)